 An eccentric collection of salt-and-pepper shakers line the walls.

 Behind this quirky façade, there is a long history of food and relationships that began in 1946, with a local character named Lil Lavicka.

 Lil was known as the “pie lady”.
-As part of a divorce settlement, her husband hastily built a small two-room café where she could sell her baked goods.
+As part of a divorce settlement her husband hastily built a small two-room cafe where she could sell her baked goods.
 On this hilly spot, in tiny Allenspark, her pie house flourished for twenty summer seasons.
-It was just a stone’s throw across the street from a teeny house, where she lived into her 90’s.
+It was just a stone’s throw across the street from a small house where she lived into her 90’s.

-Several changes of ownership and some 30 years later, Lil’s place was renamed Meadow Mountain Café.
+Several changes of ownership and some 30 years later, Lil’s place was renamed Meadow Mountain Cafe.
 The menu became daily breakfast and lunch fare.
-Food was fresh and home-cooked to order, the coffee hot, with a hint of cinnamon.
+Food was fresh and home-cooked to order, the coffee was hot and had a hint of cinnamon.
 Consistently delicious food, friendly servers and reasonable pricing enhanced its reputation within the small community and radiated beyond.
 Locals and tourists began lining up for a table inside, or on the covered porch with hummingbird feeders, flowers and an overhanging pine tree.
 Lil’s seasonal pie house evolved into an Allenspark landmark with regularly returning customers, who eventually became friends.